SitePen/dstore/README.md

             // called for each item in the final result set });

+In addition, the `track()` method may be used to track store changes, ensuring notifications include index information about object changes, and keeping result sets up-to-date after a query.
+The `fetch()` method is alternative way to retrieve results, providing an array, and the `map()` is another iterative alternative to `forEach()` for accessing query results.
+The API below describes each of these methods.

 # Store API

 The following properties and methods are available on dstore stores: